bagder/uncurled/mine/libssh2.md

 Open Source library contenders for this purpose, confusingly similarly named
 too: libssh2 and libssh.

-I wanted the SSH library to work with a non-blocking API to suit curl proper, so I reached out to both the SSH library projects I had found and asked them about their current support and how they viewed the future and offered to work on providing such API and functionality myself.
+I wanted the SSH library to work with a non-blocking API to suit curl properly, so I reached out to both the SSH library projects I had found and asked them about their current support and how they viewed the future and offered to work on providing such API and functionality myself.
 I thought the by far most